Phastos

 Phastos is a fictional character appearing in American comic books published by Marvel Comics.
 Created by Peter B. Gillis and Sal Buscema, the character first appeared in The Eternals (vol. 2) #1 (October 1985).
 He is a member of the Eternals, a human offshoot race in the Marvel Universe.

 Brian Tyree Henry portrays Phastos in the Marvel Cinematic Universe film Eternals (2021).

 Publication history

 Phastos first appeared in The Eternals (vol. 2) #1 (October 1985), created by writer Peter B. Gillis and artist Sal Buscema.

 Fictional character biography

 Phastos's history is very murky.
 He is a third or fourth generation Eternal who chose to remain on Earth because of his obsessive search for an unidentified item or person.
-He continues to serve as the master technologist for the Eternal race, and it was his genius which allowed Virako to return from apparent death.
+He continues to serve as the master technologist of the Eternal race, and it was his genius which allowed Virako to return from apparent death.
 Although he despises war, Phastos chose to follow Ikaris into battle against the minions of Apocalypse.

 Phastos is shown living under the name Phillip Stoss, before having his real identity revealed to him.